+• Appropriate clothing and footwear must be worn.

+- Trampoline/gripping socks must be worn.

+- No jewellery is permitted.

+- Tie back long hair and remove hair clips.

+- Secure or remove eyeglasses.

-- Appropriate clothing and footwear must be worn.
-Studded cricket shoes are not permitted. - No exposed jewellery permitted. - When long hair poses a safety risk it must be secured.
-Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.
+- Students must not participate when the length of fingernails poses a safety risk to themselves or others.